AGProjects/sylkrtc.js/API.md

 * **messageStateChanged**: emitted when a message state has changed.
 A single argument is provided, an object which contains:
     * `messageId`
     * `state`
+* **sendingMessage**: emitted when sending a message.
+A single argument is provided which is the `message` object which is sent.
+* **sendingDispositionNotification**: emitted when sending a disposition notification.
+Multiple arguments are provided.
+The `id`, `state` and `error`.
+  The `error` can be null
+* **syncConversations**: emitted when the syncConversations function has results.
+A single argument is provided: a list of `messages`.
+Each `message` has the following fields:
+    * contact: contact of the message.
+For outgoing messages it is the receiver, for incoming it is the sender.
+    * content: message content,
+    * content_type: message content type.
+Special content types exist to handle events:
+        * message/imdn: the content field will contain the message_id,
+          message_timestamp and state for the disposition change.
+        * application/sylk-message-remove: the content will contain the contact and message_id fields for the message that needs to be removed.
+        * application/sylk-conversation-remove: the contact/content will contain the uri of the contact that needs to be removed.
+    * direction: direction of the message, can be 'outgoing' or 'incoming'
+    * disposition: the disposition notification requested on the message
+    * message_id: message id
+    * state: message state
+    * timestamp: message timestamp
+* **addNessage**: emitted when an other device sends a message to a contact.
+The argument will be a `message` object.
+  Please note that a `sendingMessage` event is also emitted.
+* **removeMessage**: emitted when an other device removes a message.
+The argument will be a `message` object.
+* **removeConversation**: emitted when an other device removes a conversation.
+  The argument is the contact for which the conversation needs to be removed.

 #### Account.register()